swcarpentry/python-novice-inflammation/_episodes/07-errors.md

 > ~~~
 > def another_function
 >   print("Syntax errors are annoying.")
->    print("But at least python tells us about them!")
+>    print("But at least Python tells us about them!")
 >   print("So they are usually not too hard to fix.")
 > ~~~
 > {: .language-python}